Hip Christmas

 Welcome To Hip Christmas!
 I think you'll enjoy my dysfunctionally vast web archive dedicated to holiday music that rocks, rolls, swings, and twangs.
 If you do, please support me by shopping at Amazon, Apple Music, and Sheet Music Plus!
 Regardless, the best of the season to you - no matter what month it is! [about me]

 What's New In 2024?
-Believe it or not, they've begun announcing new Christmas albums - lots of vinyl reissues, mainly - plus indie darlings Dean & Britta and the Sunturns, and a few big names like Jennifer Hudson, Clay Aiken, and Little Big Town.
+The new Christmas albums are here - lots of vinyl reissues, plus big names like Jennifer Hudson, Kelly Clarkson, and Little Big Town and indie darlings like Phantom Planet and the Sunturns.
 So, I've started my annual, obsessive, quixotic attempt to keep up with it all.
 Highlights also include a full-length Tower Of Power album, a new collection from the Carpenters, and yet another Bear Family compilation. [gimme gimme]

 Well, Now I'm Excited!
 So far, the biggest news for me this year is Ben Folds' first-ever Christmas album, Sleigher.
-It's out on October 25.
-Most of the tracks are new, original songs - one assumes with his usual mix of pathos and humor - plus keen musicianship.
-Read more in Variety and preorder the CD or vinyl at Amazon.
+Most of the tracks are new, original songs with his usual mix of pathos and humor - plus keen musicianship.
+Oh, and he lets AI write the lyrics for one of the songs!
+Read more in Variety and order the CD or vinyl at Amazon.

 Spotify, Schmotify.
 Once again, the company busy destroying the music industry is taking a breather to add new new tracks to their ever-growing, exclusive holiday playlist.
 It's free to stream, but you'll have to upgrade if you want to download.
 This year's biggest name is Kesha who does a nifty cover of Lindsay Buckingham's "Holiday Road." [spot me]